chinese-quartet/docs.chinese-quartet.org/docs/data_pipelines/metabolomics/qc_report.md

+## From Quantified Expression Profiles to QC Report

+.csv format of quantified expression profiles at metabolite level

 > Metabolomics (targeted and untargeted)
 ### Data File
 The data file provides quantitative information on Quartet samples at the metabolite level.